Gugush284/Smart-Cart/README.md

 ## Smart cart
 Smart cart is a device for speeding up the assembly of orders.
+This is achieved by distributing products into packages at the product collection stage.

-It consists of three parts: server, ordering application (TG bot for demonstration) and cart application.
+Project consists of three parts: server, ordering application (TG bot for demonstration) and cart application.

 Server and bot are represented in this repository.
 They are at the demonstration stage.